lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-5.md

 ```

-> Best practice to control access to EC2 instances:
+> [!NOTE] Best practice to control access to EC2 instances:
 >
 > - Tag the EC2 instances, to categorize by purpose, owner, or environment...
 > - Control access using resource tags and IAM policy.